 George Jackson was one third of the Soledad Brothers, a cause célèbre for 1970's leftists.
 Among their many supporters was Davis, then 26, a professor who had been fired from UCLA.
 Her crime?
 Being a communist.

-"Like so many young people, [Jonathan Jackson] was just really impatient," Davis says wistfully.
+was just really impatient," Davis says wistfully.
 "He was not willing to wait to see the results of the movement we were building."

 Catch Free Angela and All Political Prisoners this Friday, April 5 in select cities.